viktor436/Image-decomposition-using-ICA/README.md

 ## Acknowledgments

 This notebook is inspired by the concept of Independent Component Analysis (ICA) and its application to image separation.
 The implementation utilizes the scikit-learn library for ICA and other data preprocessing tasks.
 The image may be subject of copyrights.
+This project was inspired by https://github.com/ldv1/ICA_for_demixing_images.